haqatak/mmgp/README.md

 If you use Flux derived applciation profile 1 and 3 will offer much faster generation times.
 In any case, a safe approach is to start from profile 5 (default profile) and then go down progressively to profile 4 and then to profile 2 as long as the app remains responsive or doesn't trigger any out of memory error.

-By default the 'transformer' will be quantized to 8 bits for all profiles.
+By default the model named 'transformer' will be quantized to 8 bits for all profiles.
 If you don't want that you may specify the optional parameter *quantizeTransformer = False*.

 Every parameter set automatically by a profile can be overridden with one or multiple parameters accepted by *offload.all* (see below):
 ```